zhongfu/tp/docs/UserGuide.md

 5. Hit **enter** to run the command.

-The job has its payments finalized.
+The job has its payments finalized, i.e. it has been sent to the bank for processing.
 This is reflected in the checkmark under the *Paid* column.

 <div markdown="block" class="alert alert-info">

-:information_source: Run the `export` command to create a CSV payslip for an employee.
+**:information_source: Note:** Run the `export` command to create a CSV payslip for an employee.

 </div>